 One of the most important lessons I actively share is that of self-defense.

 It is crucial for any and everyone to know smart and safe ways to avoid getting hurt or being put in threatening situations.
 I teach martial arts and occasional women’s self-defense seminars.
 My hope is to fight against predators by enabling others to defend themselves effectively.
 As much as we would like to be there for each and every person we love, we can’t always be by their side.
-I take these lessons very seriously and teach them with with precision and care as I continue to take classes of my own to better myself.
+I take these lessons very seriously and teach them with precision and care as I continue to take classes of my own to better myself.

 On a lighter note, I’m still just a collage student.